ERTP Introduction

 imaginary currencies.

-If everything passes the checks, the assets move from the payment
+If everything passes the checks, the assets move from the payment to

-.
+the purse.
 If there's a problem, it throws an error.

 After a successful deposit, ERTP guarantees: